Go to content

 Release and impact

-After started working on the Feelgood Web Portal since April 2017, we released it later in the Autumn.
+We launched the Feelgood Web Portal in the Autumn of 2017.
 Immediately, it got both great and constructive feedback.

 Users thought it was easy-to-use, looked good, and felt professional.
-They appreciated finally having the features from the different web apps in one place.
+They appreciated finally having one place for all features.

 The support staff at Feelgood also noted a pleasant decrease in order-related calls after a few months.

-Former Feelgood CEO Joachim Morath has mutiple times stated that the Feelgood Web Portal has been an integral part in winning deals with new clients.
+Former Feelgood CEO Joachim Morath has multiple times said that the Feelgood Web Portal has been an integral part in winning deals with new clients.

 “I must say that the new portal feels great, really user-friendly!”